 • Ductwork quality and age.

-• How many windows your home has and the style, because large or picture windows can be lower efficiency.
+• How many windows your home has and the style, as expansive or picture windows can be lower efficiency.

-Your air conditioner’s efficiency is tied to its SEER, or Seasonal Energy Efficiency Rating.
-This rating measures how efficiently it consumes electricity to create cooling.
-The bigger the rating, the more efficient the air conditioner is.
+Your air conditioner’s efficiency is linked to its SEER, or Seasonal Energy Efficiency Rating.
+This rating measures how well it transforms electricity to create cooling.
+The bigger the number, the more efficient the air conditioner is.

 • Old air conditioners are rated around 8-9 SEER.